cameron/subdomx/README.md

 # subdomx

-Dynamically map docker container ports to subdomains by container hostname with nginx's proxy_pass
+Dynamically map subdomains to local port by docker container hostname with nginx's proxy_pass